mrnotsoevil/Black-Lagoon-Altis-Life/README.md

 Disable safety features if necessary!

 !!!
-Check if you have only ONE pbo file in a folder!
+Check that there's only ONE pbo file per folder!
 They will load BOTH and WILL create errors! !!!

 --- DYNPERMS ---